chenjunhao0315/Neural_Network/README.md

 a = 1;  // a = [1, 1, 1]
 ```
 * = (initializer list) <br>
-Set the previous element to initialzer list
+Set the previous elements as initialzer list
 ```cpp
 Tensor a(1, 1, 5, 3);    // a = [3, 3, 3, 3, 3]
 a = {1, 2, 4};  // a = [1, 2, 4, 3, 3]